eug/jMetalDocumentation/running.md

 ```java
     problem = ProblemUtils.<DoubleSolution> loadProblem(problemName);
 ```
-Then, the parameters and the algorithm are configured:
+Then, the operators and the algorithm are configured:
 ```java
     double crossoverProbability = 0.9 ;
     double crossoverDistributionIndex = 20.0 ;